mdang/ga-lessons/react-firebase/README.md

 - Read data from Firebase’s realtime database
 - Add new data to Firebase’s realtime database
 - Properly connect and disconnect from the database
-- Optimize a React application for production with `nom run build`
+- Optimize a React application for production with `npm run build`
 - Deploy an application to Firebase